 - ¾ cup whole wheat flour1 (or whole grain gluten-free blend if necessary)

 - ¼ cup dark (or light) brown sugar, packed

 - 4 TBS unsalted butter, softened

 - 2 tsp vanilla

 - Preheat oven to 350ºF and line two large baking sheets with parchment paper, or silicone mat.

-- In a medium bowl, combine oats, whole wheat flour, baking soda, and salt.
+- In a medium bowl, combine oats, whole wheat flour, cinnamon, baking soda, and salt.
 Set aside.

 - In large bowl, using stand mixer with paddle attachment or electric hand mixer, cream together sugars with softened butter and coconut oil.
 The coconut sugar takes a little longer to cream with the oil and butter, so make sure to cream about 1-2 minutes, until coconut sugar crystals are less noticeable. (do NOT use melted oil and butter).
 Next add in egg and vanilla until combined.

 - Add dry oat and flour mixture to large bowl of wet ingredients and combine until dough comes together.
 Using large wooden spoon, add in chocolate chips.
 (Or use stand mixer paddle)

 - Using medium cookie scoop (or rounded heaping tablespoon) scoop dough balls and place on prepared cookie sheets, leaving about 3 inches of space between cookie dough.